TheWolfStreet/ags2-shell/README.md

 ## ⚠ Known Issues
 - Duplicate top bar when mirroring or demirroring a screen.
-- Lack of user-friendly feedback when a Bluetooth adapter is locked.
-- Launcher's app list may not automatically update after installing new apps (a relaunch bind is recommended).

 ## 📌 Planned Improvements
 - Decoupling from adw-gtk3-dark theme (styles)